 How does it work?

-It is the most frequently used radiotherapy used in cancer treatment, and the cobalt unit normally gives it.
-It delivers high-energy gamma rays or a linear accelerator which can have high-energy x-rays or electrons.
+The most frequently used radiotherapy is used in cancer treatment, and the cobalt unit typically gives it.
+It delivers high-energy gamma rays or a linear accelerator with high-energy x-rays or electrons.
 In the most ordinary scheme, treatment is given daily for 4-8 weeks.

 To convey even a dose of radiation to the target, which may be several centimeters thick, the radiation source is placed at a distance from the patient (80-150cm).
-Healthy tissue, including skin in the path of the beam, can also be irradiated and exposed.
+Healthy tissue, including skin in the beam’s path, can also be irradiated and exposed.
 To lessen this effect, higher energy is used for profound tumors.
-The treatment is delivered from different angles, which maximizes the dose at the intersection.
+The treatment is delivered from different angles, maximizing the dose at the intersection.